ofiwg/libfabric/man/fi_cq.3.md

 *FI_MULTICAST*
 : Indicates that a multicast operation completed.
 This flag may be combined with FI_MSG and relevant flags.
+This flag is only guaranteed to be valid for received messages if the endpoint has been configured with FI_SOURCE.

 *FI_READ*
 : Indicates that a locally initiated RMA or atomic read operation has